ckoratam/OracleAPEX/workshops/OracleAPEX-en/README.md

 -   Obtain an Oracle Application Express Workspace and a Workspace Administrator /Developer user account.
 Select the most appropriate option from those listed below to obtain a Workspace:

-    -   [apex.oracle.com](http://apex.oracle.com/) - Request a workspace on Oracleâ€™s free 'development only' service for evaluating the technology.
+    -   [apex.oracle.com](http://apex.oracle.com/) - Request a workspace on Oracle's free 'development only' service for evaluating the technology.

     -   [Oracle Database Cloud Service](https://cloud.oracle.com/database) - Request service on the Oracle Database Cloud Service.
 Once provisioned you will be provided access to your cloud service which includes an Oracle Application Express Workspace.